Every Time I Hear That Song

-"Every Time I Hear That Song" is a song recorded by American country music artist Blake Shelton for his tenth studio album, If I'm Honest (2016) and would be used for Shelton's other album Fully Loaded: God's Country.
+"Every Time I Hear That Song" is a song recorded by American country music artist Blake Shelton for his tenth studio album, If I'm Honest (2016).
 Released to radio as the album's fifth and final single on February 20, 2017, the track was written by Aimee Mayo, Chris Lindsey, Brad Warren and Brett Warren, while production was handled by Scott Hendricks.

 Background and composition

 "Every Time I Hear That Song" was written by Aimee Mayo, Chris Lindsey, Brad Warren and Brett Warren, while production was handled by Scott Hendricks.
 Blake Shelton performed the song at Universal Orlando for the Tonight Show Starring Jimmy Fallon on April 4, 2017.

 Commercial performance

 "Every Time I Hear That Song" reached No. 1 on the Country Airplay chart dated July 15, 2017, making this Shelton 24th No. 1 song on the chart.

 The song has sold 146,000 copies in the United States as of July 2017.